awsdocs/aws-cloudformation-user-guide/doc_source/deploying.applications.md

 }
 ```

-The `UserData` property runs two shell commands: install the AWS CloudFormation helper scripts and then run the [cfn\-init](cfn-init.md) helper script\.
+The `UserData` property runs two shell commands: install the CloudFormation helper scripts and then run the [cfn\-init](cfn-init.md) helper script\.
 Because the helper scripts are updated periodically, running the `yum install -y aws-cfn-bootstrap` command ensures that you get the latest helper scripts\.
 When you run cfn\-init, it reads metadata from the [AWS::CloudFormation::Init](aws-resource-init.md) resource, which describes the actions to be carried out by cfn\-init\.
 For example, you can use cfn\-init and AWS::CloudFormation::Init to install packages, write files to disk, or start a service\.
 In our case, cfn\-init installs the listed packages \(httpd, mysql, and php\) and creates the `/var/www/html/index.php` file \(a sample PHP application\)\.

 ## LAMP configuration<a name="deployment-walkthrough-config"></a>

 Now that we have a template that installs Linux, Apache, MySQL, and PHP, we'll need to expand the template so that it automatically configures and runs Apache, MySQL, and PHP\.
 In the following example, we expand on the `Parameters` section, `AWS::CloudFormation::Init` resource, and `UserData` property to complete the configuration\.
 As with the previous template, sections marked with an ellipsis \(\.\.\.\) are omitted for brevity\.
 Additions to the template are shown in red italic text\.

-Note that the example defines the `DBUsername` and `DBPassword` parameters with their `NoEcho` property set to `true`\.
+The example defines the `DBUsername` and `DBPassword` parameters with their `NoEcho` property set to `true`\.
 If you set the `NoEcho` attribute to `true`, CloudFormation returns the parameter value masked as asterisks \(\*\*\*\*\*\) for any calls that describe the stack or stack events, except for information stored in the locations specified below\.

 **Important**
 Using the `NoEcho` attribute does not mask any information stored in the following: